d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 and prediction challenges
 for sequence data.
 Such data can take many forms.
-Specifically,
-as we will focus on
-in many chapters of the book,
+We already saw how to deal with a sequence with numbers.
-text is one of the most popular examples of sequence data.
+Another popular example of sequence data is text.
 For example,
 an article can be simply viewed as a sequence of words, or even a sequence of characters.
+We will use text in many chapters of the book.
-To facilitate our future experiments with sequence data, we will dedicate this section to explain common preprocessing steps for text.
+To facilitate our future experiments with text data, we will dedicate this section to explain common preprocessing steps to convert text into sequences of numerical indices so they can be manipulated by models easily.
-Usually, these steps are:

-1. Load text as strings into memory.
-1. Split strings into tokens (e.g., words and characters).
-1. Build a table of vocabulary to map the split tokens to numerical indices.
-1. Convert text into sequences of numerical indices so they can be manipulated by models easily.

 ```{.python .input}
 import collections